Search

 Between their fourth and fifth meetings, working group members divided into two subgroups.
 One focused on ways to improve the usability of the Federal Bureau of Investigation’s (FBI) Crime Data Explorer (CDE), an interactive tool designed to provide crime trends data to policymakers, law enforcement, and the public.
 The second subgroup held a series of conversations with state and local government stakeholders from seven states to better understand the challenges posed by the transition to the National-Incident Based Reporting System (NIBRS).

-At its fifth meeting, the Working Group heard reports from the two subgroups and discussed recommendations for improving state and federal capacity to produce timely, accurate, complete, and usable crime trends data.
+At its the fifth meeting, the Working Group heard reports from the two subgroups and discussed recommendations for improving capacity to produce timely, accurate, complete, and usable crime trends data.

 Improving the Usability of the FBI's Crime Data Explorer